UBC-MDS/your_happy_place-R/README.md

 4. You may remove the county from the "selected counties" menu by clicking on it on the state map.
 You may also simply un-check it on the right-hand side and it will no longer show up on the plots.

-Below please find the small demo of the app:
+Below please find the brief demo of the app:

 ![Demo of the app](demo.gif)